Why Total Abstinence in Recovery Is Key to Long-Term Sobriety

-Some people just like to live on the edge.
+Some people like to live on the edge.
 Always seeking that adrenalin rush that comes with taking risks seems natural to certain individuals.
 But when you’re in recovery, thinking that you can handle just one drink is more than dancing with temptation.
 It’s a recipe for relapse – and a chance you shouldn’t take.
+Total abstinence in recovery is the only way to protect your sobriety.
+Total abstinence means no substance use.

 Getting down to the specifics, you might ask what harm could a single drink do?
 The answers may surprise you – but, then again, maybe not.
 Let’s look at what you’re jeopardizing by taking that single drink.